 In the simplified animations depicting the neutrino, it may seem that there is a constant direction of rotation.
 However, a full limaçon is not biased towards either right or left-handed rotational spin.
 The neutrino is anticipated to alter its spin every time it passes through the central zero point of its entity.

-The neutrino’s electromagnetic system is expected to exhibit a mixed picture of alternating left- and right-handed rotation.
+Therefore, intentionally the neutrino’s electromagnetic system is expected to exhibit a mixed picture of alternating left- and right-handed rotation.
 By reversing the direction of rotation at each zero passage, the neutrino then appears to exhibit a persistent quasi-bipolar effect in spin rotation behavior, similar to that of a photon.

 Such a high-frequency behavior in chirality is not observed with neutrinos.
 The neutrinos have a persistent preference for left-handed chirality.